 How many times over the last year did a critical piece of equipment break down unexpectedly?
 How many hours of productivity were lost due to an emergency repair?
 How many preventive maintenance tasks were missed due to a scheduling oversight?
-Do you know how many work orders were submitted, actioned and resolved over the last 6 months and if any of them are still opened?
+Do you know how many work orders were submitted, actioned, and resolved over the last 6 months and if any of them are still opened?

-With so many options on the market, choosing the best maintenance software that can satisfy all of your business needs is definitely not an easy task.
+With so many options on the market, choosing the best maintenance software that can satisfy all of your business needs is not an easy task.

-To help you make the right decision, we developed this guide that will help you concentrate on most important things during your selection process.
+To help you make the right decision, we developed this guide that will help you concentrate on the most important things during your selection process.

 Identify Your Pain Points

-The first step in the process of selecting the right maintenance software is to critically examine your own internal processes.
+The first step in the process of selecting the right maintenance software is to critically examine your internal processes.

 A good place to start is by reviewing your Standard Maintenance Procedures or anything that documents the processes you’ll be automating.
-If one does not exist, have the maintenance team write down what they do on a daily basis and this can serve as your guidepost when navigating through various features you want to see in your maintenance software.
+If one does not exist, have the maintenance team write down what they do daily and this can serve as your guidepost when navigating through various features you want to see in your maintenance software.

 Additionally, your team should also be able to provide a list of assets your facility owns that you wish to organize and maintain.